bsvars/bsvars/README.md

   - time-varying with **sparse Markov Switching** where the number of volatility regimes is estimated
 - In **three more models** non-normal structural shocks follow
-  - a joint **Student-t** distribution with estimated degrees-of-freedom parameter
+  - a joint **Student-t** distribution with estimated equation-specific degrees-of-freedom parameter
   - a finite **mixture of normal** components and component-specific variances
   - a **sparse mixture of normal** components and component-specific